Head on up to the famous Lavender fields of Hokkaido for a cool summer break and some stunningly beautiful views.

 Right now, many in Honshu—Japan’s main island—are sweating buckets and feeling uncomfortably sticky, as summer in Japan is quite the hot and humid season.
 So where’s one good place for a summer getaway?
 Up north taking in the lovely Hokkaido lavender fields—that’s where!
 Hokkaido’s climate is cooler than mainland Japan, which means that summers over there are more pleasant.

 Summer is also a time when Hokkaido’s countryside bursts into color with beautiful summer blossoms, and Furano and Biei are two of Hokkaido’s best-known places where colorful flower fields are concerned.
-While these areas will have different types of flowers blooming from July to October, July is considered the best time to visit, especially for the lavenders, which will be mostly—if not totally—gone by mid-August.
-You’ve just got a little more time to see the lavenders this year, but in case you’re planning a last-minute trip, read on!
+While these areas will have different types of flowers blooming from July to October, July is considered the best time to visit, especially for the lavender, which will be mostly—if not totally—gone by mid-August.

 Alternatively, you can take the Super Kamui limited express from New Chitose Airport or Sapporo to Asahikawa or Takikawa, after which you switch to local trains to Furano or Biei.
-The Furano-Biei Rail ticket covers this journey, so read on to learn more about it.
+The Furano-Biei Rail ticket covers this journey, which we talk about more a little further down.

 Also, do note that some options mentioned here are unavailable during non-summer months (summer months in Japan being June, July, and August).

-Trains in the countryside can be very confusing, and timetables in English may be unavailable.
-If you really want to save yourself the trouble of figuring things out, you can take the round-trip bus tours, which stop at Furano’s and/or Biei’s main attractions.
+If you want to save yourself the trouble of figuring out public transport timetables, you can take the round-trip bus tours, which stop at Furano’s and/or Biei’s main attractions.
 They’re not hop-on,-hop-off buses; think of them as tour buses without a guide.
 While they save you the trouble of figuring out how to get from point A to point B, the downside is that you’ll be spending very limited time at the tourist spots, essentially just having enough time for photo ops but not too much time to explore.

 The Furano-Biei rail ticket, which is available at major JR offices in Hokkaido, gets you round-trip train transportation from New Chitose Airport (or Sapporo) to Furano and Biei (and vice-versa), as well as unlimited train travel for up to four days within the Furano-Biei area, for 6,500 yen (or 3,250 yen for children).
 (Bonus points for the Norokko, which takes you to Furano and Biei, being an old-school train that offers scenic views of the countryside.)
-Holders of the Furano-Biei rail ticket can also rent a car around Asahikawa and Furano for 3,090 yen (6,170 yen in July and August).
+Holders of the Furano-Biei rail ticket can also rent a car around Asahikawa and Furano for a decent discount – even if it is slightly counter-intuitive.